loveFeynman/style-transfer/README.md

 <img src="res/examples/quad_1.jpg" width="600" height="600"/>

-This was output from the inital VAE after switching to MSE loss.
+This was output from the initial VAE after switching to MSE loss.

 #### VAE output when using MSE in reconstruction loss - 128x128x3